 While most of my posts are about technology, at heart this is a futurist blog.
 Futurism is “the attempt to systematically explore predictions and possibilities about the future and how they can emerge from the present, whether that of human society in particular or of life on Earth in general.”
 And to be clear my focus is… Continue reading Mundane Science and SF are awesome.
 Please stop it with the invisibility cloaks and FTL.

 On the left, Peter Sellers from the classic cold war satire “Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb“.
 On the right, a side order of bacon.
 Here’s how I learned to love them both.

+This is part 2 of a two part series.
+Part 1 is here.
 In last week’s post we contrasted the “energy in/energy out” model of getting fat with the “wrong kinds of food” model.
 This framing comes from Gary Taubes’ book Why We Get Fat.
 Again, be warned I’m a fan of Taubes and his book.
 With… Continue reading Why We Get Fat by Gary Taubes